willgao23/mood-journal/README.md

 MoodMe to address the issues he came across.
 Like many university students,
 William struggled to find the time to journal - much less make an organized and visually
 pleasing one.
 MoodMe is his answer to that problem.

+### User Stories
+- As a user, I want to be able to add entries to my journal
+- As a user, I want to be able to categorize different entries based on mood
+- As a user, I want to be able to see a summary of my past entries sorted by category
+- As a user, I want to be able to visualize the mood of my entries over time